mamantoha/zipstream/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/zipstream)

+Precompiled executables are available for Linux and macOS from [Releases](https://github.com/mamantoha/zipstream/releases) page.

 ### Snap-specific information

 Due to the snap's confined nature, the application can only access files in the user's home directory.